-The document from the Division of Social Sciences correctly frames the many needs for an evaluative document to exist, including, but not limited to:
+The documents from the Division of Social Sciences and School of Arts and Architecture articulate the need for an evaluative framework, including, but not limited to, the following:

-- The false historic distinction between professional artists and artists who engage with community participants with intentionality and ethical clarity. - The endemic difficulty of evaluating community engaged artmaking by those unfamiliar with its process.
+- The false historical distinction between professional artists and artists who engage with community participants with intentionality and ethical clarity. - The endemic difficulty of evaluating community-engaged music-making and practice-based research by those unfamiliar with its process. - The propensity of minoritized and historically underrepresented individuals to disproportionally undertake projects that utilize endogenous techniques in community-engaged music-making and practice-based research